 Practitioners have the right to review their credentials file at any time.
-Practitioner's rights are published on the Molina website in the Provider Manual.
+Practitioner's rights are published on the Molina website and are included in this Provider Manual.

-The Practitioner must notify the Credentialing department and request an appointment time to review their file and allow up to seven calendar days to coordinate schedules.
+The practitioner must notify the Credentialing department and request an appointment time to review their file and allow up to seven calendar days to coordinate schedules.
 A Medical Director and the Director responsible for Credentialing or the Quality Improvement Director will be present.
 The Practitioner has the right to review all information in the credentials file except peer references or recommendations protected by Law from disclosure.

-The only items in the file that may be copied by the Practitioner are documents, which the Practitioner sent to Molina (e.g., the application and any other attachments submitted with the application from the Practitioner.
+The only items in the file that may be copied by the Practitioner are documents, which the Practitioner sent to Molina (e.g., the application and any other attachments submitted with the application from the Practitioner).
 Practitioners may not copy any other documents from the credentialing file.

-Practitioner's right to be informed of application status
+Practitioner's Right to be Informed of Application Status

 Practitioners have the right, upon request, to be informed of the status of their application by telephone, email or mail.
-Practitioner's rights are published on the Molina website and are including in this Provider Manual.
+Practitioner's rights are published on the Molina website and are included in this Provider Manual.
 Molina will respond to the request within two working days.
-Molina will share with the Practitioners where the application is in the credentialing process to include any missing information or information not yet verified.
+Molina will share with the Practitioner where the application is in the credentialing process to include any missing information or information not yet verified.

-Notification of credentialing decisions
+Notification of Credentialing Decisions

-Initial credentialing decisions are communicated to Practitioner via letter or email.
-This notification is sent by the Molina Medical Director within two weeks of the decision.
-Under no circumstance will notifications letters be sent to the Practitioners later than 60 calendar days from the decision.
+Initial credentialing decisions are communicated to Practitioners via letter or email.
+This notification is typically sent by the Molina Medical Director within two weeks of the decision.
+Under no circumstance will notification letters be sent to the Practitioners later than 60 calendar days from the decision.
 Notification of recredentialing approvals are not required.